usgs/pestpp/documentation/pestpp_users_manual.md

 Any line in a PEST control file that begins with the character string “++” is ignored by PEST-suite programs, and by PESTCHEK.
 However, programs of the PEST++ suite read these lines, expecting to find one or more keywords.

+Some keywords that were once recognised are now deprecated.
+A deprecated keyword is accepted and then ignored, and the fact that it was ignored is reported on the screen and in the run record file, so that an existing PEST control file can still be read without editing.
+The keywords in this position are *auto_norm*, *mat_inv*, *upgrade_augment*, *upgrade_bounds*, and the SVD-assist keywords *n_iter_base*, *n_iter_super*, *max_n_super*, *super_eigthresh*, *super_relparmax*, *max_super_frz_iter* and *glm_rebase_super*.
+A smaller number of keywords have been retired outright, because ignoring them would quietly do something other than what was asked; these are refused by name, with a message saying what replaced them.

 Figure 4.12 shows a PEST control file that includes the values of some PEST++ control variables (and a comment line).
 Wherever a PEST++ keyword is supplied, one or more values for the control variable that is associated with that keyword must follow it in brackets.
 Where more than one value is associated with a keyword, these values must be comma-delimited within the brackets.
 More than one keyword can be supplied on a “++” line.
 If so, they must be separated by one or more whitespace characters.

 <div style="text-align: left"><table>